jdtornow/challah/README.md

 ## Models

 Challah provides the core `User` model for your app, and a database migration to go along with it.
-You can customize the model to your app's specific needs, just leave the `authable_user` line intact.
+You can customize the model to your app's specific needs, just leave the `challah_user` line intact.

-A user is anyone that needs to be able to authenticate (log in) to the application.
-Each user requires a first name, last name, email address, username, role and password.
+A user is anyone that needs to be able to authenticate (sign in) to the application.
+Each user requires a first name, last name, email address, username, and password.

 By default a user is marked as “active” and is able to log in to your application.
 If the active status column is toggled to false, then this user is no longer able to log in.
 The active status column can be used as a soft-delete function for users.